sanger-tol/variantcalling/.github/CONTRIBUTING.md

 :warning: Only in the unlikely and regretful event of a release happening with a bug.

-- On your own fork, make a new branch `patch` based on `upstream/main`.
+- On your own fork, make a new branch `patch` based on `upstream/master`.
 - Fix the bug, and bump version (X.Y.Z+1).
-- A PR should be made on `main` from patch to directly this particular bug.
+- A PR should be made on `master` from patch to directly this particular bug.

 ## Pipeline contribution conventions